 And that usually means death.

-There is no shortage of approaches you can take to the Mentor character.
+There is no shortage of approaches you can take to the mentor character.
 The trick is to avoid falling into the cliché trap, repeating what others have done before you.

-What follows is a list of existing Mentor types and suggestions for how to innovate.
+What follows is a list of existing mentor types and suggestions for how to innovate.
 Because the only way to truly thrill your reader is to use a familiar trope in a new and innovative way.

 Karate Kid.
 The Matrix.
+Miracle.
 Remember the Titans.

 A recent example of this is the relationship between Tony Stark and Peter Parker in Spiderman: Homecoming.
 While Stark isn't Parker's actual father, he functions as one, providing Peter with lessons in wisdom that guide him to true heroism.